AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 Captivate Prime app for learners is available for both Android phone users and iPhone users.
 Go to either Google Play Store (Android OS) or iTunes (macOS), and download the Captivate Prime app.

-After you download and install this app, log in to the app using your learner credentials.&nbsp;When you open the Captivate Prime mobile app, the following screen is displayed by default.
+After you download and install this app, log in to the app using your learner credentials.
+When you open the Captivate Prime mobile app, the following screen is displayed by default.

 ![](assets/1.png)

 ## Home page {#homepage}

-For all&nbsp;accounts&nbsp;that have the option&nbsp;Immersive Layout&nbsp;enabled, there is a&nbsp;brand-new&nbsp;home page&nbsp;to support the Immersive Layout configuration.&nbsp;The home page is organized as a list of cards for the following:
+For all accounts that have the option Immersive Layout enabled, there is a brand-new home page to support the Immersive Layout configuration.
+The home page is organized as a list of cards for the following:

 | ![](assets/image002.png)